drogonframework/drogon/README.md

 * Support asynchronously reading and writing sqlite3 database based on thread pool;
 * Support ARM Architecture;
 * Provide a convenient lightweight ORM implementation that supports for regular object-to-database bidirectional mapping;
+* Support plugins which can be installed by the configuration file at load time;
+* Support AOP with build-in joinpoints.

 ## A very simple example